 Many people do lose weight when they first switch to a vegan diet.
 This is partially because cutting out meat and dairy eliminates a lot of our daily fat and calories, especially when replaced with fruits, vegetables, nuts and legumes.

-However, switching to a vegan diet also means cooking more at home and being more aware of what we are putting in our bodies — and mindfully eating clean, unprocessed foods is essential for maintaining a healthy lifestyle.
+However, switching to a vegan diet also means cooking more at home and being more aware of what we are putting in our bodies — essential tools for maintaining a healthy lifestyle.

 Simply put, avoiding animal products alone isn’t enough to lose weight or guarantee maximum health.
 To lose weight with a vegan diet, you must maintain your protein intake, as well as consume enough fibre, vitamins and minerals from plant-based foods and avoid sugars and vegan junk food traps.

 Not everyone approaches the vegan diet in the correct way.
 Going vegan requires time, preparation and a bit of hard work in order to ensure you’re eating a balanced diet.
 Here are some tips for how to lose weight on a vegan diet.